MHamoud95/loan-data-preprocessing-with-numpy/README.md

 - Comprehensive handling of missing values using domain-relevant techniques.
 - Efficient encoding of categorical data for machine learning compatibility.
 - Integration of external exchange rate data to enhance dataset value.
-- Modular design with checkpointing for debugging and intermediate validation
+- Modular design with checkpointing for debugging and intermediate validation.

 ---